 Some places are hard to reach via public transport

-Public transport is great if you want to see the most famous places and go to the biggest cities.
-But if you want to delve a little deeper and see more of Italy, driving is a very good option.
+So, to sum it up: public transport in Italy is great if you want to see the most famous places and go to the biggest cities.
+But if you want to delve a little deeper and see Italy off the beaten path, renting a car in Italy is definitely a good decision.

 Your schedule is entirely up to you